iOS 26

 Screenshot: Herby Jasmin/Gotechtor

-The sidebar is where you’ll find some important tools such as settings, templates, import, etc. It’s very flexible, you can organize your work the way you like.
+The sidebar is where you’ll find some important tools such as settings, templates, import, etc. It’s very flexible, so you can organize your work how you like.

 Most of your commands will begin here, so get familiar with the page types and controls located in this section of the interface.
 Get familiar with this – you’ll be using it often!